ros2/design/articles/60_ros_middleware_interface.md

     publish(PublisherHandle publisher_handle, .. ros_message);

 Since ROS messages do not have a common base class the signature of the function can not use a known type for the passed ROS message.
-Instead it is passed as a void pointer and the actually implementation reinterprets it according to the previously registered type.
+Instead it is passed as a void pointer and the actual implementation reinterprets it according to the previously registered type.

 #### Type of the returned handles